yhuangy/clt-app/README.md

-# Central Limit Theorem for sample means
+# clt-app

+![Screenshot of the app](interface.png)

 This is a simple ShinyApp that demonstrates the Central Limit Theorem (CLT) through simulations.

-![Screenshot of the app](interface.png)

 ### Features